Device Packaging Speaker Planning

 Click here for details about the recorded presentation.

 Click here for details about the poster presentation.

 Prepare your biographical materials, including a photo and short biography.

 Click here for details about these materials.

 Click here for downloadable logo files and other promotional recommendations.

-Keynote speakers, Panelists, and other "Live" Speakers only -- attend speaker training and Q&A webinar on March 30th at 11am Eastern (speakers will be sent invitation closer to this date).
+Keynote speakers, Panelists, and other "Live" Speakers only -- attend speaker training and Q&A webinar on APRIL 5TH AND/OR 8TH (these speakers will be sent invitation on April 1).